PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 :::warning Experimental
 At time of writing parts of the PX4 ROS 2 Interface Library is experimental, and hence subject to change:

-- The architecture and core interfaces for defining modes in ROS 2 modes are largely stable.
+- The architecture and core interfaces for defining modes in ROS 2 modes are largely stable, and are tested in CI.
   The library offers significant benefits over using offboard mode in its current state.
 - Only a few setpoint types have settled (the others are still under development).
   You may need to use internal PX4 topics which may not remain backwards-compatible over time.
 - The API is not fully documented.
-- Testing in CI is still limited.

 :::